dirkgroot/dirkgroot.github.io/content/posts/robot-worlds/02-communication/index.md

 date: 2022-06-18T13:53:03Z
 draft: false
 series: [Robot Worlds]
-tags: [walking-skeleton, robot-worlds, kotlin, kotlin-serialization, tdd]
+tags: [walking-skeleton, robot-worlds, kotlin, kotlin-serialization, tdd, yagni]
 ---
 {{< summary >}}
 Our walking skeleton is no more than an undead skull at the moment.
 Some more bones need to be added to make it a fully